WesleyGlover/AI4Max/ReadMe.txt

         - Note: Each AI4Max program produces the intercepts and coefficients to the console after completion.

+Feed Back from presentation:
         Chandler and Wesley, great insight.
 For a two-member team as a first look into ML, you guys did great.
         - ZeroR is a cool way to compare your algorithm early on.
         - Some ways to also look going forward is to try a subset of features to see if there are better ways to classify the data.
 Like merge the data or considering other                    demographics.
         - This is a very vital open problem and kudos to you two for an inspirational direction.